zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 **NVTF:** If you are planning on adding texture mods, please enable `Texture Modding Preset` under the `Utilities` separator.

 **Configuring Game Settings:** Please read [here](https://vivanewvegas.moddinglinked.com/mo2.html#gameSettings) for instructions on how to configure your game's resolution and graphics settings.
+Additionally if you use an ultrawide monitor, follow these additional steps:

+Ingame, go to Settings->Tweaks and search for `Ultrawide`.
+Enable the Ultrawide Support tweak by clicking it in the panel on the lefthand side, then exit and restart the game so it takes effect.

 ## Optional Steps (Please read this even though it says optional)